List of Shameless (American TV series) characters: Monica Gallagher

-Monica Jean Gallagher (Chloe Webb) is Frank's ex-wife and the mother of the Gallagher children.
+Monica Jean Gallagher (May 1, 1961 – December 18, 2016), portrayed by Chloe Webb, is Frank's ex-wife and the mother of the Gallagher children.
 Monica has bipolar disorder.
 Although she deeply loves her children and feels terrible for abandoning them, she can never sustain her love and concern for them for very long before succumbing to drugs, selfishness, and depression.
 The older Gallagher children resent and distrust her, but she is sometimes able to coax Debbie or Carl into spending time with her.
 In season 1, Frank tricks Monica into returning for financial gain.
 Monica announces she is bisexual and in a relationship with a woman named Roberta (also known as "Bob") and that the two plan to marry.
 Monica and Bob try to leave with Liam but a paternity test reveals that Frank is his father.
 Another test reveals that Ian is not Frank's biological son but rather the son of one of Frank's brothers from a drug fueled affair.
 Despite this, she still tries to leave with Liam but Fiona asks Monica to give him back and she complies.
 In season 2, Frank goes to Monica when his mother dies.
 Bob has left.
 At the end of the second season, Monica finds the Gallaghers' squirrel fund and convinces Frank to spend it with her.
 Her behavior becomes more and more manic, which worries her children.
 Later, in the middle of a depressive episode, Monica cuts her wrists on Thanksgiving.
 She is rushed to the hospital and admitted to the psychiatric ward.
 After a long discussion with Fiona, Frank takes Debbie and helps Monica escape the psych ward.
 She ends up leaving with her new girlfriend.
 Monica reappears in season 5 when she visits Ian in military prison.
 Ian, feeling betrayed by his siblings for their treatment of him following his bipolar diagnosis, and believing Monica to be the only one who is able to understand him, hitchhikes out of the city with her.
 Monica takes Ian to live with a boyfriend called Walter who makes methamphetamine; Ian leaves when he realizes Monica has not changed.
 In season 7, Monica returns to Chicago to try to make amends again.
 She helps Debbie regain custody of her daughter.
 She later tells Frank that she is dying and that she returned in order to leave something behind for the children.
 Monica and Frank renew their wedding vows.
 Monica dies the following morning from a massive cerebral hemorrhage.
 At her funeral, Monica's father appears and punches Frank for "ruining his daughter".
 Monica's stash of multiple pounds of meth—her inheritance to her children—is discovered in a storage locker.
 It is later revealed that she stole the drugs from an old boyfriend.